holyshared/MMap/README.md

 # MMap
 Map using Google Maps Api Version 3.
-A comprehensible map can be displayed by using the custom marker.Map using Google Maps Api Version 3.
 A comprehensible map can be displayed by using the custom marker.

 ![Screenshot](http://holyshared.github.com/MMap/logo.png)